Gbox4/forx/README.md

 # ForX - get forex quotes from the terminal

-`forx` is a command line tool for getting forex quotes/exchange rates/currency conversions from the terminal.
+`forx` is a command line tool for checking exchange rates between currencies, both crypto and fiat.

 # Features